yshui/.files/README.md

 Uhm...
 So here is my .files.

 ## Changes
+2019 Jan:
+* Started using [doom](https://github.com/hlissner/doom-emacs).
+Not as a text editor, mainly for magit

 2018 Jul:

 * systemd services are gone now.
-Intention is to use [deai](https://github.com/yshui/deai) for everything for now on (it still has some missing features, dogfooding should push me to finish them)
+Intention is to use [deai](https://github.com/yshui/deai) for everything from now on (it still has some missing features, dogfooding should push me to finish them)
 * Am trying out [kakoune](https://github.com/mawww/kakoune)

 2017 Apr: